duclm3/angular-app-shell-demo/README.md

 To run this angular project

-1. First, clone this project `$ git clone https://github.com/MainaWycliffe/angular-app-shell-demo.git`
-2. Then, install NPM Dependancies - `$ yarn install`
+1. Then, install NPM Dependancies - `$ yarn install`
-3. And then build the angular app - `$ ng run angular-app-shell-demo:app-shell`
+2. And then build the angular app - `$ ng run angular-app-shell-demo:app-shell`
-4. Use any server to run the build application
+3. Use any server to run the build application